vsrinivas/fuchsia/docs/development/api/cli.md

 which language to write the tool in, what style to use in that language, and so on.

+### Naming

+The following applies to names of binaries, tools, sub-commands, and long parameter flags.

+Use well-known US English terms or nouns for names.
+Well-known nouns includes those in common use for the subject matter, or the names of whole subsystems.
+If a name does not appear in documentation, it is likely not well-known.
+If it does not appear in any implementation, it is definitely not well-known.

+Only use lower-case characters in the US-ASCII character set and hyphens.
+A single hyphen (`-`) is used to separate words in a name.
+A Platform required extension is an exception (such as `.exe`).

+Name CLI tools with more than three characters.
+Keep the short file names available for user shortcuts (aliases).
+If you believe a tool should have a very short name, request approval from the Fuchsia API Council.

+Keeping the points above in mind:

+- Prefer whole words rather than abbreviations.
+- Prefer shorter names where a user is expected type the name frequently.
+For less frequently typed names bias to more explicit names.
+- Prefer a single word to multiple words
+- Prefer subcommands to multiple tools that are hyphenated (e.g. avoid `foo-start`, `foo-stop`, `foo-reset`; instead have `foo` that accepts commands `start|stop|reset`).
+- Prefer symmetry (particularly in verbs) with other similar commands or sub-systems, unless that introduces a broken metaphor.

 ### Programming Languages

 Tools may be written in C++, Rust, and Go.
 For clarity, here are some languages